MOUTHWASH -- A solution for all seasons

 (1) wash them thoroughly.
 Sometimes I soak em in a diluted solution -- 9 parts water to one part mouthwash (unflavored).
 Then I:

-(2) put them in a big bowl filled with water (I use bottled purified water -- it's cheap, 79 cents a gallon, and it's still purer than tap water.)
+(I use bottled purified water -- it's cheap, 79 cents a gallon, and it's still purer than tap water.)

 (3) I squirt/squeeze lemon juice into this bowl of cleaning water and swish the fruits/veggies around in this solution.
 It helps to kill the germs.
 Some people also like to add a bit of salt, too.
 You can rinse and dry everything afterwards.

-When eating a salad -- how well were these veggies washed?
-Who handled them??
-I add lemon juice to my salads.
-Then I like to add Olive oil and a little Parmesan -- oh yum!
 I even carry around with me, one of those little (bought at the grocery store) yellow plastic lemons filled with lemon juice, so I can squeeze lemone juice on my food of choice, when I'm eating out.

-Incidentally, not only do I drink bottled water, but I fill my cats' water dishes with purified water too - every living being deserves the best. __________________________________________________________
+Incidentally, not only do I drink bottled water, but I fill my cats' water dishes with purified water too - every living being deserves the best.

 Imaginative Uses for Baby Wipes